Desk with Laptop, Calculator, Files and small model of house with epc colours

 Improve Your EPC Rating

-At the time of writing this paragraph (29th June 2025), the methodology for EPC assessments of existing dwellings in England & Wales is RDSAP 10, and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026 onwards.
-Government consultation was launched in December 2024 which included suggested changes to the format of EPCs.
-Also, changes to the MEES requirements of properties in the Private Rental Sector (PRS) have also been suggested for 2028 and 2030 in further government consultation launched on 7th February 2025.
+The current methodology for EPC assessments of existing dwellings in England & Wales is RDSAP 10.
+A significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026 onwards.
+Recent Government consultations for England & Wales indicate changes to the format of EPCs and an increase in MEES requirements for properties in the Private Rental Sector (PRS) for 2028 and 2030.
 Therefore, approaches for improving EPC ratings in the near future will change.

 I'd like the EPC rating of your property to be the best it can reasonably be.